 The cyclic structure of glucose is shown below.

-Fructose is obtained along with glucose by the hydrolysis of disaccharide, sucrose.
+Fructose is obtained along with glucose by the hydrolysis of the disaccharide, namely sucrose.
 It is found in fruits, honey and vegetables.
 It is a natural monosaccharide.
 It is used as a sweetener in its pure form.
 It is an important ketohexose.
 Fructose has molecular formula C6H12O6.
-It belongs to D-series and is a laevorotatory compound.
+It belongs to the D-series and is a laevorotatory compound.
 It is appropriately written as D-(–)-fructose.
-The open chain structure is shown below.
+The open-chain structure of fructose is shown below.

 The cyclic structures of two anomers of fructose (Haworth structures) are given below.

-Disaccharides yield two molecules of either the same or different monosaccharides, on hydrolysis with dilute acids or enzymes .
+Disaccharides yield two molecules of either the same or different monosaccharides on hydrolysis with dilute acids or enzymes.
 The two monosaccharides are joined together by an oxide linkage formed by the loss of a water molecule.
-Such a linkage through oxygen an atom is called glycosidic linkage.
+Such a linkage through an oxygen atom is called a glycosidic linkage.